-Enter Amazon Redshift.
+Enter Amazon Redshift

 Amazon Redshift is Data Warehousing on Cloud by Amazon Web Services.
-It is a fully managed, petabyte scale data warehouse.
+It is a fully managed, petabyte-scale data warehouse.

 Amazon Redshift turns the Data Warehousing economics upside down.
-The best thing about Amazon Redshift is that you can provision it within minutes, doing away with the routine heavy lifting of setting up hardware and installing software to start using a data warehouse.
+The best thing about Amazon Redshift is that you can provide it within minutes, doing away with the routine heavy lifting of setting up hardware and installing software to start using a data warehouse.